syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/chart/EJ2_ASP.NETCORE/tool-tip.md

-## Tooltip Mapping Name
+## Tooltip mapping name

 By default, tooltip shows information of x and y value in points.
-You can show more information from data source in tooltip by using the `tooltipMappingName` property of the tooltip.
+You can show more information from data source in tooltip by using the [`TooltipMappingName`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Charts.ChartSeries.html#Syncfusion_EJ2_Charts_ChartSeries_TooltipMappingName) property of the tooltip.
 You can use the `${point.tooltip}` as place holders to display the specified tooltip content.

 {% if page.publishingplatform == "aspnet-core" %}